-Furthermore, JICA organizes roundtables and lectures with representatives from local industries and governments, experts, and local university and school officials, utilizing its domestic offices such as regional centers and branch offices.
-By doing so, JICA aims to promote international cooperation coming from the different regions of Japan, thereby promoting the revitalization of regional economies.
+with representatives from local industries governments, experts, and local university and school officials, utilizing its domestic offices such as regional centers and branch offices.
+Through these efforts, JICA aims to promote sharing of the experience of international cooperation from the different regions of Japan, thereby promoting regional revitalization.

-(2) Developing human resources and solidifying the intellectual foundations for development cooperation
+(2) Developing Human Resources and Solidifying the Intellectual Foundations for Development Cooperation

-In FY2015, MOFA reformed the existing human resources program and launched the Program for Global Human Resource Development for Peacebuilding and Development to find, train, and develop the careers of peacebuilding and development professionals in a comprehensive manner.
+In FY2015, MOFA reformed the existing human resources program and launched the Program for Global Human Resource Development for Peacebuilding and Development to find, train, and develop careers of peacebuilding and development professionals in a comprehensive manner.
 This program consists of: Primary Course, which provides domestic and overseas training for individuals wishing to pursue careers in the peacebuilding and development fields; and Mid-Career Course, which supports the career advancement of individuals who already have know-how and five or more years of experience in the peacebuilding and development fields.
 In addition, Career Development Support, which imparts skills and knowledge necessary to be appointed to positions, is offered to individuals seeking employment at international organizations and NGOs in the fields of peacebuilding and development.

-Since 1997, JICA has offered internships to graduate students and other individuals who conduct research closely tied to development assistance, and wish to play an active role in this field in the future.
-In FY2014, 94 individuals were offered internships at various workplaces, including the worksites of development consultants.
+Since 1997, JICA has offered internships to graduate students and other individuals who conduct research closely tied to development cooperation, and wish to play an active role in this field in the future.
+In FY2015, 109 individuals were offered internships at various workplaces, including the worksites of development consultants.
 Furthermore, based on the 2002 recommendations of the Second Consultative Committee on ODA Reform, the International Cooperation Expert Center was established within JICA in 2003 to offer professionals with specialized knowledge and diverse experience, opportunities to use their talents at ministries and agencies, JICA, NGOs, and international organizations.
-As part of this program, JICA provides recruitment information related to international cooperation, human resource registration service, information on various training and seminars, career counseling, and other services on its PARTNER (Participatory Network for Expert Recruitment) website (http://partner.jica.go.jp/).
+As part of this program, JICA provides recruitment information related to international cooperation, human resources registration service, information on various training and seminars, career counseling, and other services on its PARTNER (Participatory Network for Expert Recruitment) website (http://partner.jica.go.jp/).
 In addition, JICA offers the Associate Expert Program and the Capacity Enhancement Training, among other types of training, to develop and secure international cooperation professionals.

 Furthermore, the Senior Advisor System allows JICA to be staffed by experts with highly specialized capabilities and abundant work experience in developing countries.
-The JICA Research Institute, established in October 2008, conducts policy research based on actual experience in development cooperation using internationally recognized methodologies, while communicating with the governments of developing countries and the recipient communities of international development cooperation.
+The JICA Research Institute, established in October 2008, conducts policy research based on actual experience in development cooperation using internationally recognized methodologies, while communicating with the governments of developing countries and the recipient communities of international development assistance.